 What Is Net Promoter Score (NPS)?

-NPS stands for Net Promoter Score; metric companies use to measure customer loyalty and satisfaction.
+NPS stands for Net Promoter Score; a metric companies use to measure customer loyalty and satisfaction.
 You can calculate NPS by asking your customers to rate, on a scale of 0 to 10, how likely they are to recommend a company or product to a friend or colleague.

 Bain & Company, the creator of the NPS methodology, conducted a survey and found that companies with the highest NPS scores tend to grow two times faster than their competitors with lower scores.
 It highlights the importance of customer satisfaction and loyalty in driving business growth and success.